jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - I'd like a centralized history of content tied to my notes and annotations in case I want to find it again later.
 It feels like every week I'm speaking with someone and I remember a blog post I read a few months ago they might find relevant ... or was it a Reddit post?
 Can I find it my history?
 Oh no, it's been replaced with `[deleted]` ... find a archived copy... rinse and repeat.

+{{< figure src="https://imgs.xkcd.com/comics/icon_swap.png" caption="Relevant XKCD, as is tradition" position="center" >}}

 Following my curiosity feels like chasing a caffeinated bunny around while real understanding requires time, perspective, and reflection.
-The internet makes the former much easier - so I find myself constantly trying to balance the two.
+The internet makes the former much easier - so I find myself constantly balancing the two.
 Additionally, my energy and attention levels vary throughout the day and it's far easier to just open Twitter rather than continue reading a long-form article I started on my laptop two days ago.
 Too often I default to the lower-friction one.

 Honorable Mentions: [Pocket](https://www.alfredapp.com/), [Instapaper](https://www.instapaper.com/)